Extended Hamiltonian thermodynamics and Carroll contractions of AdS black holes: Extended Iyer--Wald identity with variable cosmological constant

 where \(\boldsymbol\epsilon\) is the spacetime volume form.
 Under a general variation of the metric and of the parameter \(\Lambda\), the Lagrangian form varies as

 with

 For a vector field \(\xi\), the Wald--Iyer formalism associates a Noether charge \((D-2)\)-form \(\mathbf Q_\xi\) and the surface form

 For fixed couplings, \(\boldsymbol\chi_\xi\) is closed on shell for perturbations satisfying the linearized field equations.
-Once \(\Lambda\) is varied, this closure property is obstructed by the explicit parameter variation in \eqref{eq:Lvariation}.
+When \(\Lambda\) is varied, the parameter variation in Eq.~\eqref{eq:Lvariation} supplies the bulk source term.
 On shell, and for a Killing vector \(\xi\), one finds

 This equation is the key identity underlying the extended first law.
-It shows that the cosmological-constant variation appears as a bulk obstruction to the usual statement that the Iyer-Wald surface form is closed.
+It shows how the cosmological-constant variation appears as the bulk source associated with the Iyer--Wald surface form.

 Let \(\Sigma\) be a spacelike slice bounded by the horizon bifurcation surface \(B\) and the sphere at infinity \(S_\infty\).
-Integrating \eqref{eq:dchi-lambda} over \(\Sigma\) gives
+Integrating Eq.~\eqref{eq:dchi-lambda} over \(\Sigma\) gives

 The first boundary term defines the Hamiltonian variation \(\delta H_\xi\).
 For a stationary black hole, the horizon term gives \(T_\xi\delta S\), where \(S\) is the Wald entropy.
 Defining the pressure and the \(\xi\)-normalized thermodynamic volume by